PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

 M500 <br/>
 ;You can now use G29 P0 in your Start Gcode if you wish<br/>

-7) [STOCK FIRMWARE ONLY] Stock firmware doesn't save M665 R with M500, so for the purposes of keeping things simple for this tutorial, I'm just going to suggest you save your M665/M666/M92 values in your Start Gcode.
+7) [STOCK FIRMWARE ONLY] Stock firmware doesn't save M665 R with M500, so for the purposes of keeping things simple for this tutorial, I'm just going to suggest you save your M665/M666 values in your Start Gcode.
 If there are already lines in your Start Gcode with M665/M666, replace those with your new values.
-If you followed the prerequisites, the proper M92 values should also be set there.
+If you followed the prerequisites, the proper M92 values should also be set there ([if not, fix that now](https://bit.ly/mpmd101)).
 Change your G29 line to **G29 P5** Z0.28 (or whatever your offset is).

 ## Troubleshooting